exo-archives/ks/patch/KS-2560/readme.txt

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 * Move post, delete post

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 * No

-Added UnitTest ?
+Added UnitTest?
 * No

 Recommended Performance test?
 * No
 Documentation changes

-Where is the documentation for this feature ?
+Where is the documentation for this feature?
 * No

 Changes Needed:
 * No
 Configuration changes

-Is this bug changing the product configuration ?
+Is this bug changing the product configuration?
 * No

 Describe configuration changes: